bukiro/PECS/README.md

 Active to-do:
 - Implement bootstrap tooltips instead of titles everywhere
 - Implement full information in tooltips after time, if possible (apparently not)
+- For icons representing certain items or spells, use the same icon next to the relevant checkbox to make it recognizable
+- Use bootstrap modal to delete character
+- Replace $-variables for skills, abilities, health and bulk with *ngFor

 Implement: